richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 }
 ```

-This allows us to format aggregations of LCDDigits with a convenient syntax:
+This allows us to format aggregations of LCDDigits as follows:

 ```
 import LCDDigit._